 The Grain Regulatory Services Program protects the public interest by auditing grain warehouses and grain dealers to determine grain obligations and financial solvency.
-The program enforces Missouri's Grain Warehouse and Grain Dealer Laws so producers are assured of storing or merchandising their grain with licensed, bonded, reputable and financially stable grain businesses.
+The program enforces the Missouri Grain Warehouse Law, the Missouri Grain Dealer Law and the United States Grain Standards Act so producers are assured of storing or merchandising their grain with licensed, bonded, reputable and financially stable grain businesses.
 The program annually licenses approximately 200 warehouses and 400 grain dealers and conducts more than 900 audits and investigations.